Guelph Transit

 The Guelph Transit Commission is a small public transportation agency that operates transit bus services in Guelph, Ontario, Canada.
-Established in 1929 after the closure of the Guelph Radial Railway Company streetcar lines, Guelph Transit has grown to comprise over 70 buses serving 28 transit routes.
+Established in 1929 after the closure of the Guelph Radial Railway Company streetcar lines, Guelph Transit has grown to comprise over 87 buses serving 28 transit routes.

-The main terminus is located downtown at Guelph Central Station and at the University of Guelph, with a smaller facility at Stone Road Mall and SmartCentres on Woodlawn Road.
-GO Transit buses and trains on the Kitchener corridor and Via Rail also stop at Guelph Central Station.
+The main terminals are located downtown at Guelph Central Station and at the University of Guelph, with a smaller facility at Stone Road Mall and the SmartCentres mall on Woodlawn Road.
+Via Rail's Toronto-Sarnia route, GO Transit trains on the Kitchener line, as well as various GO Transit buses, stop at Guelph Central Station.

 History

 The City of Guelph is located approximately 55 mi west of Toronto.
 Nicknamed the Royal City (reflecting the House of Hanover, known in its native Germany as the House of Welf), Guelph's street railway operated from 1895 until 1939 along five routes.
 It was also the western terminus of the Guelph line of the Toronto Suburban Railway.